autowarefoundation/autoware/perception/autoware_simple_object_merger/README.md

 [Object_merger](https://github.com/autowarefoundation/autoware.universe/tree/main/perception/object_merger) is mainly used for merge process with DetectedObjects.
 There are 2 characteristics in `Object_merger`.
 First, `object_merger` solve data association algorithm like Hungarian algorithm for matching problem, but it needs computational cost.
 Second, `object_merger` can handle only 2 DetectedObjects topics and cannot handle more than 2 topics in one node.
 To merge 6 DetectedObjects topics, 6 `object_merger` nodes need to stand for now.

-Therefore, `simple_object_merger` aim to merge multiple DetectedObjects with low calculation cost.
+Therefore, `autoware_simple_object_merger` aim to merge multiple DetectedObjects with low calculation cost.
 The package do not use data association algorithm to reduce the computational cost, and it can handle more than 2 topics in one node to prevent launching a large number of nodes.

 ### Use case

 - Multiple radar detection

-`Simple_object_merger` can be used for multiple radar detection.
+`autoware_simple_object_merger` can be used for multiple radar detection.
 By combining them into one topic from multiple radar topics, the pipeline for faraway detection with radar can be simpler.

 ### Limitation